alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

 Transmit the media
 ******************

-* Click on **Send** to import media in Phraseanet.
+* Click on the **Send** button to import media in Phraseanet.

-All  the media are transfer in the selected collection.
+All the media are transferred in the selected collection.
-Progress bars indicate the progress of the transfer in the **Files transmitted** section (4).
+A progress bars indicate the state of the transfer in the **Transmitted files** section (4).

 .. image:: ../../images/Upload-zone4.jpg
     :align: center

-After the transfer, the transmitted media are viewable in the Production and Classic interfaces.
+After transfer, media are viewable in Production and Classic interfaces.

 .. note::